newcoder2005/Lost-Found/README.md

 ### *Frontend*
 HTML,CSS were chosen for frontend development.
 We have used Boostrap framework which provides a robust and efficient framework for building interactive user interfaces.
 In additional, our frontend also created the new style to make user interface look fanstastic.
 The frontend displays the paw images, with having high similarities rate, to the client so they can have more opportunities to identify their paw.

-## How to use Pawpals website
-### Finding a paw
-1. Click to the *missing paw*, this link will direct you to the form.
-2. Fill in the information about the paw includes the *image of the paw*, and submit it.
-3. Wait for seconds, some watches will show you.
-Otherwise, it display a message to announce you wait.

-### Found a paw
-1. Click to the *paw found*, this link will direct you to the form.
-2. Fill in the information about the paw includes the *clear image*, and submit it.
-3. After submiting, a thankful message will be displayed.

-### Checking Updates
-1. Click to the *Updates*, and fill your email.
-2. Some updates will show you.